-Step Display Action 0 \/EDIEVING EU EC The file outherstication module continues to suthersticate 9 VERIFYING FILES CHECK CERTIFICATE The file authentication module continues to authenticate any new signature files downloaded with the OS files.
-(FILENAME.CRT) When the signature file authentication routine starts, the status display informs you of the progress of the AUTHENTIC authentication process. or If file authentication succeeds for a specific signature file, the "AUTHENTIC" message is displayed directly below the FAILED filename of the signature file.
+Step Display Action 9 VERIFYING FILES COMPARE SIGNATURE The file authentication module continues to authenticate any new signature files downloaded with the OS files.
+FILENAME.P7S FILENAME.OUT AUTHENTIC When the signature file authentication routine starts, the status display informs you of the progress of the authentication process. or FAILED If file authentication succeeds for a specific signature file, the "AUTHENTIC" message is displayed directly below the filename of the signature file.
 If file authentication fails for a specific signature file, the "FAILED" message is displayed for five seconds below the filename and the terminal beeps three times, allowing you to note which signature file failed to authenticate.
 The authentication process then proceeds to the next signature file until all signature files are validated.
 When all new signature files are authenticated, the terminal restarts, and the application specified in the GO variable or the default application in Group 1 executes and starts running on the terminal.
-10 (Application Prompt) or DOWNLOAD NEEDED If the downloaded application successfully authenticates, the corresponding application prompt or logo is displayed upon restart.
-The terminal can now process transactions.
-Note: The message DOWNLOAD NEEDED appears if: • The GO variable is not set.
+10 (Application Prompt) If the downloaded application successfully authenticates, the corresponding application prompt or logo is displayed upon restart.
+DOWNLOAD NEEDED The terminal can now process transactions.
+Note: The message DOWNLOAD NEEDED appears if: The GO variable is not set.
 GO does not specify that an application is present.
-The application did not authenticate (invalid or missing .p7s file).
-The application uses shared libraries that are missing or were not authenticated (invalid or missing .p7s files).
+The application did not authenticate (invalid or missing . p7s file).
+The application uses shared libraries that are missing or were not authenticated (invalid or missing . p7s files).
 If one or more executables in the application fail to successfully authenticate, the application may not run.
 If the application attempts to access an unauthenticated executable or library, it may crash.
 Repeat the Direct Operating System Download Procedure using the correct certificates and/or signature files.